Janfred/draft-janfred-radext-radiusdtls-bis/draft-janfred-radext-radiusdtls-bis.md

 ### Authentication using X.509 certificates with PKIX trust model

-All RADIUS/(D)TLS implementations MUST implement this model, with the following rules:
+All RADIUS/(D)TLS server implementations MUST implement this model.
+RADIUS/(D)TLS client implementations SHOULD implement this model, but MUST implement either this or TLS-PSK

+If implemented it MUST use the following rules:

 * Implementations MUST allow the configuration of a list of trusted Certificate Authorities for new TLS sessions.
 * Certificate validation MUST include the verification rules as per {{!RFC5280}}.